UKradioastro/UKRAA_PicoMuon/README.md

 That's it!

-The code is now set up to run automatically, to get the data from the detector, process yesterdays data, plot yesterdays data and post yesterdays plots to your intranet web page once per day, at 8.00am in the morning.
+The code is now set up to run automatically; it will get the data from the detector, process yesterdays data, plot yesterdays data and post yesterdays plots to your intranet web page once per day, at 8.00am in the morning.

 ---